conamu/cliutilsmodule/README.md

 6. Option to have a sliding text if text is too big
 7. option to have a max menu size.

+### Known Issues:
+1. Module throws an index out of Range error when Seperator lines are set to false.

 ## Utility Functions:

 ### `GetIO()`